Search by Provider Name

 Offering short-term emergency shelter for up to four nights and a long-term reentry program.
 Bybee Lakes Hope Center's physical location is in Portland, Oregon.

-Eligibility: -Adults age 18 and older and families with children under age 18
+Eligibility: -Adults age 18 and older and families with minor children under ages 0-12

 -Service animals are allowed, but they must be licensed, up-to-date on shots, and registered